 Ben: Well, you know, it’s hard to single out only one improvement.

-While building Magento 2, we globally changed our approach to a lot of things, which resulted in a complete overhaul of the platform’s mechanisms, tools and architecture.
+While building Magento 2, we globally changed our approach to a lot of things, which resulted in a complete overhaul of the platform’s mechanisms, tools, and architecture.

-We’ve learned a lot from the development pain points with M1, and did our best to build M2 with developer in mind.
+We’ve learned a lot from the development pain points with M1 and did our best to build M2 with a developer in mind.
 For example, XML, Schema, XSDs, etc. — all these things were added and optimized in Magento 2.
 Because, you know, as a developer, you want to focus on custom development itself, and avoid answering the questions like ‘Am I writing the correct form of the markup?’.